County Galway Ireland · Co. Galway · Furbo Save · Share

 Na Forbacha · Co.
 Galway

-A Gaeltacht coastal strip where Irish is how people talk, not what they learn.
+A Gaeltacht coastal strip on Galway Bay where Irish is how people talk, not what they learn - and where the government writes its Irish.

-Furbo is a Gaeltacht settlement strung along the R336 coast road between Galway and the wider Gaeltacht to the west.
-Fifteen kilometres west of Galway city, eight kilometres east of Spiddal, it is not a town and does not pretend to be.
-It is a collection of townlands running north-south from bog to foreshore — the language is Irish first, English second, and tourism does not register.
+Furbo - Na Forbacha - is a Gaeltacht settlement strung along the R336 coast road between Barna and Spiddal, twelve kilometres west of Galway city.
+It is not a town and does not pretend to be.
+There is no village centre.
+It is roughly fourteen named townlands running north to south from the bog down to the foreshore - Cnocán an Bhodaigh, an Straidhp, Baile na hAbhann, Doire Uachtair and the rest - most just houses and land running toward the water.

-Come if you want to hear Irish without the performance.
-Come to walk the coast road and watch Galway Bay hold its weather.
-Do not come looking for lunch.
-The next food is Spiddal east or west, and that is the point.
+Come to hear Irish without the performance, to walk the strand, and to watch the bay hold its weather.
+Do not come expecting a main street.
+The point of Furbo is that it has none.

 Population